+115.42 Use of screening information

+Auditor Overall Determination: Meets Standard

+Auditor Discussion

-115.42 Use of screening information Auditor Overall Determination: Meets Standard Auditor Discussion MCCC uses the PREA screening process to determine appropriate housing.
+The auditor interviewed the Jail Administrator, the PREA Coordinator, staff, and inmates.
+The auditor observed an intake process.
+The MCCC uses the PREA screening process to determine appropriate housing.
 They review all information and make the best suited placement for an inmate on an individualized, case-by-case basis.
 The MCCC implements appropriate controls on the dissemination of responses to screening questions asked pursuant to this standard in order to ensure that sensitive information is not exploited to the offender's harm by staff or other offenders.
-A transgender or intersex inmate's own views with respect to his or her own safety is given serious consideration.
+A transgender or intersex inmate's own view with respect to his or her own safety is given serious consideration.
+The MCCC has shower stalls with curtains in each individual cell.
 All inmates shower separately from other inmates.
 During the interviews staff were knowledgeable of this PREA standard.

-115.43 Protective Custody Auditor Overall Determination: Meets Standard Auditor Discussion MCCC staff typically finds alternative housing units that provide protection for the inmate without segregating or isolating them.
+115.43 Protective Custody

+The auditor reviewed MCCC Policy 8.12 Housing - PREA and interviewed the Jail Administrator and the PREA Coordinator.
+The MCCC staff typically finds alternative housing units that provide protection for the inmate without segregating or isolating them.
 The population has been at low enough numbers that inmates typically have a single cell.
-If they use protective custody it is for very limited duration and only until they can find appropriate housing.
+If they use protective custody, it is for very limited duration and only until they can find appropriate housing.
 Even then for MCCC protective custody is not isolation or "lock down".
 They still go to rec and have out of cell time like everyone else.
 Offenders at high risk for sexual victimization would not be placed in involuntary segregated housing unless an assessment of all available alternatives has been made, and a determination has been made that there is no available alternative means of separation from likely abusers.